 But that doesn’t stop some people that are curious about a nitrous oxide high.

 Nitrous oxide, along with other gases and chemicals, is sometimes used as recreational drugs, especially when it comes to young, curious would-be drug users.
-Small canisters of the nitrous oxide, called whippets, are also sold illegally.
+Small canisters of the nitrous oxide, called whippets, (also whip its and whippits) are also sold illegally.
 Inhaling compressed gases directly from containers is dangerous, so intrepid users fill balloons with the gas and then inhale it.

 However, inhaling nitrous oxide from balloons comes with its own set of serious medical risks.